k3ut0i/llvm-dataflow-graphs/README.md

     the nodes which will be removed during some optimization processes. try to use inbuilt passes and analyze the diff the resulting ir's to find the missing nodes._Or_ can a copy of the original llvm-ir can be kept in memory to analyze the passes.??
+5. Use and update memorydependence analysis and aliasanalysis for logic instead of custom funcitons. also use llvm in built containers.
 It's sample test code.
 ```c
 !inc(samples/VectorProduct.c)